s7023369667/Color-Deviation-Terminator/README.md

 # Color-Deviation-Terminator
-This is the IoT project in the IoT class.
+This was the IoT project in the IoT class.

 We made a color detecter to correct the specific "Color Codes" which is the special "RGB value" for a particular application.